core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 --- abstract

 Object Security for Constrained RESTful Environments (OSCORE) can be used to protect CoAP messages end-to-end between two endpoints at the application layer, also in the presence of intermediaries such as proxies.
 This document defines how to use OSCORE for protecting CoAP messages also between an origin application endpoint and an intermediary, or between two intermediaries.
 Also, it defines rules to escalate the protection of a CoAP option, in order to encrypt and integrity-protect it whenever possible.
-Finally, it defines how to secure a CoAP message by applying multiple, nested OSCORE protections, e.g., both end-to-end between origin application endpoints, as well as between an application endpoint and an intermediary or between two intermediaries.
-Thus, this document updates RFC 8613.
+Finally, it defines how to secure a CoAP message by applying multiple, nested OSCORE protections, e.g., both end-to-end between origin application endpoints, and between an application endpoint and an intermediary or between two intermediaries.
+Therefore, this document updates RFC 8613.
 The same approach can be seamlessly used with Group OSCORE, for protecting CoAP messages when group communication is used in the presence of intermediaries.

 --- middle

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} supports the presence of intermediaries, such as forward-proxies and reverse-proxies, which assist origin clients by performing requests to origin servers on their behalf, and forwarding back the related responses.
+The Constrained Application Protocol (CoAP) {{RFC7252}} supports the presence of intermediaries, such as forward-proxies and reverse-proxies, which assist origin clients by performing requests to origin servers on their behalf, and forwarding back the corresponding responses.

 CoAP supports also group communication scenarios {{I-D.ietf-core-groupcomm-bis}}, where clients can send a one-to-many request targeting all the servers in the group, e.g., by using IP multicast.
 Like for one-to-one communication, group settings can also rely on intermediaries {{I-D.ietf-core-groupcomm-proxy}}.